Special Forbearance

 - Other emergencies

-Further, to qualify for a special forbearance, your special circumstances must be temporary and have a clear end-point.
-A good example is if you are forced to temporarily live in a hotel after your home is flooded, and you are waiting for an insurance pay-out to cover the additional cost of living expenses.
-Your lender may grant you a special forbearance on your mortgage payments until your pay-out arrives.
+Your eligibility for special forbearance depends on whether your hardship is temporary.
+A good example is if you have to live in a hotel after your home floods, and you are waiting for an insurance payout to cover the cost-of-living expenses.
+Your lender may grant you a special forbearance on your mortgage payments until your payout arrives.

-If you have a loan insured by the Federal Housing Administration (FHA), in order to obtain a special forbearance, you must be able to demonstrate a loss of income due to unemployment.
-The FHA special forbearance program extends the forbearance period for up to 12 months to give the homeowner time to find a new job.
+If your loan is insured by the Federal Housing Administration (FHA), you must show a loss of income due to unemployment to obtain a special forbearance.
+The FHA special forbearance program extends the forbearance period for up to 12 months.
+This gives the homeowner time to find a new job.

 Obtaining a special forbearance begins with contacting your lender.
-Explain your situation and the nature of your financial difficulties and ask if a forbearance is a possibility.
-Keep in mind, you will need to be able to demonstrate that your situation is only temporary and that you will be able to resume your regular mortgage payments in the relatively near future.
-Also, be prepared to demonstrate your good faith efforts to pay your mortgage and to reduce your expenses.
-Your lender will likely request that you submit certain documentation, including information about income and monthly expenses as well as a hardship letter.
+Explain the nature of your financial difficulties and ask about your forbearance options.
+You need to prove that your situation is short-term.
+You also need to show that you will be able to resume your regular mortgage payments in the near future.
+Be prepared to demonstrate your good faith efforts to pay your mortgage and reduce expenses.
+Your lender will likely request that you submit certain documentation.
+This will include information about income and monthly expenses.

 Keep in mind, loan forbearance is not loan forgiveness.
-Once your financial situation improves, you will be required to repay the past amount due, including principal, interest, taxes, and insurance.
-You may be required to make higher monthly payments until your loan is current, or make a one-time payment of the full past due amount.
-Or, your lender may agree to add the full amount due to the back end of your mortgage, which will extend the length of your mortgage until the entire balance is paid off.
-The terms of your re-payment will be set out in your forbearance offer, so be sure to carefully review this document, preferably with an attorney.
+Once your financial situation improves, you must repay the past amount due, including principal, interest, taxes, and insurance.
+You may need to make higher monthly payments until your loan is current or make a lump sum payment of the full past-due amount.
+Your lender may agree to add the full amount due to the back end of your mortgage, which will extend the length of your mortgage until you pay off the entire balance.
+The terms of your repayment plan will be set out in your initial forbearance agreement, so be sure to carefully review this document, preferably with an attorney.
+It is also important to note that your loan servicer will report any mortgage forbearance to your credit bureau.
+Forbearance will not affect your credit score, but future lenders will see it on your credit report.

-If you're having trouble communicating with your lender, you can also explore housing counseling from a housing agency approved by the U.S. Department of Housing and Urban Development (HUD).
-An experienced housing counselor may be able to assist you for free or at minimal cost.
+If you're having trouble communicating with your lender, talk with a housing counselor from a housing counseling agency approved by the U.S. Department of Housing and Urban Development (HUD).
+An experienced housing counselor may be able to assist you for free or at a minimal cost.
+Another great resource is the Consumer Financial Protection Bureau, which ensures that borrowers are treated fairly by their banks, lenders, and mortgage servicers.

 Get Legal Help with a Special Forbearance

-If you are struggling financially and are considering requesting a special forbearance, or need help reviewing a forbearance offer from your lender, consider talking with a lawyer.
-Conferring with an attorney experienced with foreclosure alternatives will help you understand all of the options available to you and allow you to make an informed decision.
+If you're struggling financially and considering requesting a special forbearance or other loan repayment options, consider talking with a lawyer.
+A real estate attorney experienced in foreclosure alternatives can help you understand the options available and allow you to make an informed decision.